 Fixed satellite service (Space-to-Earth) below 3.8 GHz

 With the introduction of 5G in the 3.4-3.8 GHz band in Europe, CEPT has recommended that administrations consider relocating earth stations operating in the 3400-3800 MHz band from areas with foreseen extensive 5G use.
 In addition, CEPT recommended administrations to avoid authorising new FSS sites in the 3400-3800 MHz band in areas intended for 5G, and instead consider using higher bands above 3800 MHz for future FSS usage.
-As a result a limited number of FSS earth stations have been maintained in band bellow 3800 MHz.
+As a result a limited number of FSS earth stations have been maintained in the band below 3800 MHz.

 As this is the same service as above 3.8 GHz, it is expected that operation of FSS below 3.8 GHz should be covered by the in-band sharing studies.